herraa1/msx-joydolphin-v1/README.md

 * behaves as a cord extension between the MSX computer and the Nintendo Gamecube controller
 * uses a female standard DE9 connector on the adapter's MSX joystick side
 * uses a Gamecube Controller socket on the adapter's Nintendo Gamecube controller side
-* no need for external power supply, the adapter draws current from the MSX port
+* no need for external power supply for wired controllers, the adapter draws current from the MSX port
-* low power consumption (<20mA)
+* low power consumption for wired controllers (<20mA)
-* status led provides information about the operation of the adapter
+* TX led provides information about the operation of the adapter
+* support for WaveBird Wireless Controllers (which draw up to 150mA) when powering the adapter via USB

 ## Adapter Name